 My favourite food spots here are

-- Foodarama has great coffee and a very decent breakfast menu.
+- Foodarama has excellent coffee and a very decent breakfast menu.

 - Parliament on King – a tiny cafe that has a big heart a lot of interesting things to look at.